 A built in temperature gauge is absolutely essential.
 Luckily this now generally comes as standard.
 All the offset smokers that we have reviewed all feature a calibrated built in temperature gauge.

-This is particularly handy for ascertaining when the grill has gotten up to the right initial temperature, so you can work out how long to keep your meat in the cooking chamber for.
+This is particularly handy for ascertaining when the grill has gotten up to the right initial temperature, so you can work out how long to keep your meat in the smoker for.

-Some people like to check the temperature of your cooking chamber at both ends, but to do this you don’t want to be opening the cooking chamber, and simultaneously releasing all the heat and smoke, if you can help it.
+Some people like to check the temperature of at both ends, but to do this you don’t want to be opening the smoker, and simultaneously releasing all the heat and smoke, if you can help it.
 And that’s where the built in temperature gauge proves its worth.

-If you really are concerned about having different temperatures at either side of the cooking chamber, some offset smokers come with 2 built in temperature gauges.
+If you really are concerned about having different temperatures at either side, some offset smokers come with 2 built in temperature gauges.

 In addition to the built in temperature gauge, you will also likely want to invest in meat thermometers which probe right into the meat - this is great for checking how well done your meat is.